efallancy/customer-profile-client/README.md

 Once the data is fetched, the user will be able to see the list of customer profiles fetched from the API.

 ## Installing dependencies
-To run the API, make sure to install the dependencies.
+To run the app, make sure to install the dependencies.
+The app requires **Node** version of at least `v8.11.x.`.
 To install the dependencies, run the command below:

 Using `yarn`:
 ```sh